-This fall, the Redlands Symphony begins a new season of musical exploration.
+This month, the Redlands Symphony continues our new season of musical exploration.
 Music Director Ransom Wilson is leading us on a tour of deeply personal works which showcase the broad diversity of orchestral music in the world.

 Delight in pieces you love.
 And fall in love with pieces you’ve never even met.

 With evenings devoted to milestone events and American masterpieces.

 Experience the ethereal beauty of John Luther Adams' there is no one, not even the wind — a new work from the Pulitzer- and Grammy-winning composer.

 With the breathtaking grandeur of dramatic French masterpieces and epic drama of American classics.

 Long a favorite of concert audiences, Copland’s Appalachian Spring was written as a ballet, as seen in this early recording.
 Come hear this beloved work and be reminded of life’s simple gifts on April 14.